Diving in the Phi Phi Islands

 There are many places where the huge granite boulders are strewn together in such a way that they have formed exciting swim-throughs that are filled with blankets of glassfish.
 Other fish residents here are titan triggerfish, pufferfish, parrotfish, moray eels and octopus.
-Using a torch you may find shrimps and crabs hiding in the cracks.
+Using a torch, divers might find shrimps and crabs hiding in the cracks.

 Leopard sharks are common here along with plenty of rock groupers.
 Oriental sweetlips are also numerous.
 This is a great area of Phi Phi for seeing hawksbill turtles too.